-To be launched in 2019, the California Health Information Exchange Onboarding Program (Cal-HOP) will provide funding to assist Medi-Cal providers access and use health information exchange technology to improve the quality and effectiveness of care for Medi-Cal beneficiaries.
+To be launched in early 2020, the California Health Information Exchange Onboarding Program (Cal-HOP) will provide funding to assist Medi-Cal providers access and use health information exchange technology to improve the quality and effectiveness of care for Medi-Cal beneficiaries.
 Cal-HOP will:

-Increase the number of Medi-Cal providers that can exchange patient data via a Health Information Organization (HIO);
+- Increase the number of Medi-Cal providers that can exchange patient data via a Health Information Organization (HIOs);

-Facilitate Medi-Cal providers' access to the CURES prescription drug monitoring database.
+- Facilitate Medi-Cal providers' access to the Controlled Substance Utilization Review and Evaluation System (CURES) prescription drug monitoring database.

 Program Description & HIO Requirements

 On February 22, 2019, the Webinar addressed questions from the California Health Information Organizations (HIOs).

 Program Description & Provider Requirements

 On March 1, 2019, the Webinar addressed questions from Medi-Cal provider organizations.

 As a condition to qualification for participation in the Cal-HOP program, HIOs must submit letters of interest from 25 qualified provider practices (including a minimum of 2 hospitals).
 The following letter may be used as a template for these letters.
 Please note: HIOs will need to demonstrate a contractual relationship between themselves and qualified providers when submitting requests for funding.

 Qualified Health Information Organization Requirements - In order to qualify for Cal-HOP funding, HIOs must meet the organizational, technical and reporting requirements listed in this document.